saagar-parikh/saagar-parikh.github.io/_projects/2_project.md

 We define an uncertainty metric 'entropy' which provides information on how uncertain the model is (higher is more uncertain).
 The results below show that the HMC model predicts a class with low confidence and high entropy.

 <p align="center"><img src="/assets/img/bijax-hmc-results.png" width="40%">

-Ground Truth, Predicted Class, Predicted Class Probability and Entropy
+<p align="center">Ground Truth, Predicted Class, Predicted Class Probability and Entropy
 </p>

 ### Accuracy and Timing Analysis